Skip to main content

 Secrets vault

 Encrypts each runtime provider key at rest with AES-256-GCM under a local master key.
-This is defense in depth, not attacker-proof: a process running as the user can read the master key.
-The vault defeats casual viewing and a leaked-disk scenario.
+This is defense in depth: it protects against casual inspection and a leaked disk or backup, and a wrong, rotated, or lost key fails closed (returns null, never plaintext).

 • Directory: <resolveClawbooDir()>/secrets/, created with mode 0700 (best effort; advisory on Windows).